Frequently Asked Questions

-We will refund your full subscription if you submit a written request to us within 5 days of starting your subscription.
-After the first 5 days, no refunds, cancellations, or changes to subscriptions are allowed.
+We will refund your full subscription if you submit a written request to us within 5 days of the purchase of your subscription.
+After the first 5 days, no refunds, cancelations, or changes to subscriptions are allowed.

-Subscriptions must be purchased with a credit card (sorry, no PayPal or checks), and may only be purchased through our Web site.
+Subscriptions must be purchased with a credit card or PayPal (sorry, no checks), and may only be purchased through our Web site.
 Anyone else offering to sell you a subscription to a USMLE-Rx product, or offering our content via their Web site, is either phishing or phony, or a pirate.